|top-tier distributor for paragon's red hot kilns||to find things, click the blue links below|

 The Paragon SC2 is probably the most popular kiln in the UK and ideal for a home hobby, small business, or studio.
 You can fire metal clays on several shelves, anneal beads on five mandrels, do enamelling, fuse glass, work with dichroic glasses, try low-fire ceramics, and heat-treat metals.

 Some bronze and copper clays need to be embedded in activated charcoal granules in a stainless steel container: the SC-2 can hold a one-litre container.
 You can buy charcoals and pans in the on-line shop.

-To learn more about the Paragon SC2 kiln, click here, or use the sc2-sc3 link near the top of the page, then use the shop link near the top-right of the page.
+To learn more about the Paragon SC2 and other SC kilns, use the sc2-sc3 link near the top of the page, then use the shop link near the top-right of the page.
 Prices include comprehensive instructions, a pro shelf kit, UK VAT, and GB-mainland delivery.

 |A PREVIEW OF THE PARAGON XPRESS E12A||A HIGH-TEMPERATURE CERAMICS KILN|

 The Paragon Xpress E12A is a 1230°C, rectangular, front-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
 In Paragon blue or customised berry, black, navy, pink, purple, or turquoise.

-The Paragon E12A is probably the most popular mixed-media kiln in the UK and ideal for materials and processes that need a long, high-temperature, firing sequence.
-Because it can use a regular 13A socket.
+The Paragon E12A is probably the most popular mixed-media kiln in the UK and ideal for materials and processes that need a long, high-temperature, firing sequence, and can use a regular 13A socket.
 You can anneal beads on five mandrels, make tiles, small plates, and bowls, work with ceramics and porcelain, and fire silver clay on several shelves.

 Some bronze and copper clays need to be embedded in activated charcoal granules in a stainless steel container: the Xpress E-12A can hold a three-litre container.
 You can buy charcoals and pans in the on-line shop.